jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 functionality, it had a structure far closer to a pre-build Jekyll site;
 using templates, YAML config files and Markdown content files to dynamically render the page.
-Fortunately, Statamic has brilliant HTML-rendered caching, effectively allowing the site to serve static files to users, but with a dynamic twist when required.
+Fortunately, Statamic has brilliant HTML caching, effectively allowing the site to serve static files to users, but with a dynamic twist when required.
 This provided the all important GUI for Jake to work with, and a lightweight system that could output static files in most instances, reducing load times and improving